What the Bible Teaches About Adultery

 Adultery is not only a physical act but a sin that has profound spiritual and emotional consequences.
 In the book of Proverbs, adultery is described as an act of foolishness that leads to personal ruin:

 The Bible teaches that adultery can lead to broken relationships, personal destruction, and emotional scars.
-It breaks trust, breeds resentment, and fractures families.
+It breaks trust, breeds resentment, and tears families apart.
 The consequences of adultery can be long-lasting, affecting not only the individuals involved but also their children, extended families, and communities.
 Spiritually, it creates a rift between the adulterer and God, as it is a direct violation of His commandments.

 Adultery also brings dishonour to the marriage covenant and to the God who designed it.
 It undermines the witness of Christian marriage as a reflection of Christ’s unbreakable love for His Church.